toextendmylimits/LeetCode/000-sliding-window.md

     </details>
 1. [713.
 Subarray Product Less Than K](https://leetcode.com/problems/subarray-product-less-than-k)
    Note that the Sliding window approach is only valid because numbers are positive.
    Once find a valid window, increase the count by right - left + 1
+    ***Beware edge case that if k is less than or equal to 1, return 0 immediately***
     <details>

       ```python